amazon-archives/sql-jdbc/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This code is licensed under the Apache 2.0 License.

 ## Copyright

-Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
+Copyright 2019- Amazon.com, Inc. or its affiliates.
 All Rights Reserved.